 Section 3.
-Method of Electing Directors: Any full member in good standing is eligible for election to the Board of Directors.
-Pursuant to Article VI, the President shall each year by July 1 designate an elections committee, who shall conduct the election according to the following guidelines:
+Method of Electing Directors: Any member in good standing is eligible for election to the Board of Directors.
+Pursuant to Article VI, the President shall each year by January 1 designate an elections committee, who shall conduct the election according to the following guidelines:

 4. The elections committee will determine whether each nominated person is eligible and will contact each nominated person to determine whether she/he is willing to serve;

-7. To be counted, a completed ballot must be returned by December 1.
-Ballots which have been received, whether or not they are counted, are not to be disposed of until board members are installed;
+7. To be counted, a completed ballot must be returned by June 1.
+Ballotswhich have been received, whether or not they are counted, are not to be disposed of until board members are installed;

 8. The elections committee shall oversee the counting of the ballots and shall certify the results by mail to the Secretary;

 9. Nominees for the number of vacancies on the Board who receive the largest number of votes shall be deemed elected, whether or not they receive majorities of the votes cast; and

 10. Notwithstanding the foregoing provision regarding the mailing of ballots, the Board may authorize the Secretary to solicit and accept ballots electronically.